hollydavis541/lab-06-back-end/README.md

 EVENT_API_KEY = "[your api goes here]"
 5. Confirm that node is installed: $ node -v (if not installed, do so)
 6. To start your server: $ nodemon
-7. Go to city-explorer-code301.netlify.com and enter "http://localhost:3000" in the field.
+7. Go to [City Explorer site](city-explorer-code301.netlify.com) and enter "http://localhost:3000" in the text entry field.
 Search for a city and you should see the location and weather information.

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->